LadybirdBrowser/ladybird/Documentation/FAQ.md

-# Frequently Asked Questions about SerenityOS
+# Frequently Asked Questions about Ladybird

 ## Will Ladybird support `$THING`?